 Take one feed from the manifold through a general purpose air filter to your air tools.
 This will remove free water and any particulate matter.
 If you wish lubrication, add a lubricator after the filter.

 Take another feed to your spray paint equipment.
 Upstream from the spray gun, install a coalescent air filter to remove any transient oil that’s coming from the air compressor and then a general purpose air filter to remove free water and help stop fish eyes.

 If water is a real problem you might consider an in-line compressed air drier next, and then plug that into your air tool lubricator, which should be installed right before your air tool.

 Hope this helps.

-If you have any questions about compressed air filters please leave a comment below and a photo if applicable so that someone can help!
+If you have any questions regarding compressed air filtration, please leave a comment below, with a photo if applicable so that someone can help you!